 Over the years as we have encountered great personal finance books, we have added them to a bookshelf in our office.
-And in 2015, when we officially started the Halpern Financial team book club, we added even more!
+And in 2015, when we officially started the Halpern Financial book club, we added even more!
 There are some books we like to give to clients based on their specific financial situations, and others that are great for anyone who would like to improve their financial life.

 But wait, you say.
 Financial books are boring.
-And business books are just one point with three hundred examples.
+And business books have just one point with three hundred examples.
 Never fear, we’ve sifted through the boring stuff to provide a few recommendations that let you have a little fun while learning.

 We love Carl Richards' back-of-the-napkin illustrations that make personal finance so easy for anyone to understand.
 A fast and fun read!
 Also includes important questions you should ask yourself and your advisor as you make important financial decisions.